 - ADH blood levels

-The test is done under close supervision, and may require hospitalization in certain people to ensure it is done safely
+The test is done under close supervision, and may require hospitalization in certain people to ensure it’s done safely.

-Treatment will depend on which type of DI you are diagnosed with, and how severe your condition is.
-In mild cases of DI your doctor may recommend that you increase your water intake to a specific amount per day.
+Treatment will depend on which type of DI you are diagnosed with and the severity of your condition.
+In mild cases of DI your doctor may recommend that you manage your water intake to a specific amount per day.

-The most common form of treatment for all DI types is desmopressin.
+The most common form of treatment for all DI types is desmopressin (DDAVP).
 This is an artificial hormone that can be taken by pill, nasal spray, or injection.
-It is a synthetic form of the hormone vasopressin.
-While taking this medication, it is important to regulate your water intake and drink only when you are thirsty.
+It’s a synthetic form of the hormone vasopressin.
+While taking this medication, it’s important to regulate your water intake and drink only when you are thirsty.

-Desmopressin is often prescribed for severe gestational DI.
+Desmopressin is used to treat central DI and may be prescribed for severe gestational DI.

-In nephrogenic DI, treatment includes taking high doses of desmopressin, along with other drugs like hydrochlorothiazide or indomethacin, or a combination of medications called Moduretic.
-When taking these medications, it is important to drink water only when you are thirsty.
+In nephrogenic DI, treating the cause may cure the problem.
+Other treatments include taking high doses of desmopressin, along with other drugs like diuretics, either alone or with aspirin or ibuprofen, or other types of this medication class such as indomethacin (TIVORBEX).
+When taking these medications, it’s important to drink water only when you’re thirsty.

-If the condition is due to medications you are taking, you will work with your healthcare professional to replace or stop taking these medications.
-However, do not stop taking any medication without talking with your healthcare professional first.
+If the condition is due to medications you’re taking, your doctor will work with you to replace or stop taking these medications.
+But don’t stop taking any medication without talking with your doctor first.

-If your DI is caused by another condition such as a tumor or problem with the pituitary gland, your healthcare professional will treat that condition first and then determine if the DI still needs to be treated.
+If your DI is caused by another condition such as a tumor or problem with the pituitary gland, your doctor will treat that condition first and then determine if the DI still needs to be treated.

 There isn’t a specific treatment for dipsogenic DI, but treating symptoms or primary mental illness may relieve the symptoms.

 Lifestyle modifications are important in the treatment of DI.
-The most important of these is preventing dehydration.
-You can do this by bringing water with you wherever you go or offering water every few hours to your child if he or she is the one affected.
-Your doctor will help you determine just how much fluid you should be drinking each day.
+The most important is preventing dehydration.
+You can do this by bringing water with you wherever you go or offering water every few hours to your child if they have DI.
+Your doctor will help you determine how much fluid you should be drinking each day.

-Also, carrying a medical alert card in your wallet or wearing a medical bracelet can ensure that others know about your DI in case of an emergency.
-Because dehydration can happen quickly, those around you should know of your condition.
+Carry a medical alert card in your wallet or wear a medical bracelet so that others know about your DI in case of an emergency.
+Dehydration can happen quickly, so those around you should know of your condition.

-The prognosis depends on the underlying cause of the disorder.
-When it is treated properly, DI does not cause any severe or long-term complications.
+The outlook depends on the underlying cause of the DI.
+When it is treated properly, this condition does not typically cause any severe or long-term complications.